 3) customer behaviors.

-Wesley Roehl’s research illustrates the importance of knowledge of customer attitudes.
+Wesley Roehl’s research illustrates the importance of customer attitudes.
 Roehl, in an article published in the Journal of Travel Research, stated that research has shown that users of casino amenities (i.e. gourmet restaurants, coffee shops, and large-and small-scale shows) spend substantially more money gambling than do non-users of these amenities.
 According to Roehl, as competition between casinos increases, information on the role amenities play in attracting customers and keeping them on-site becomes more important in maintaining a competitive edge.
 Surveying customers regularly can keep you abreast of their attitudes toward such amenities and the role they play in a customers’ choice of casino.

 Knowledge of customer perceptions is also valuable.
 How a customer evaluates a casino is heavily influenced by the contrast effect.
 Psychologists tell us that how we judge a stimulus, whether it is a person, place, object, or service, is influenced by other similar stimuli we have recently been exposed to.
 A customer judges a gaming establishment by comparing it to other casinos he or she has recently patronized, rather than by comparing it to a fixed standard.